atishayjain98/BikeSalesAnalysis/README.md

 The Aim of this project is to analyse bike sales data using Microsoft Excel.

 ### Dataset :
-The dataset used for this analysis contains information about the sales of different types of bikes in various regions around the world.
+The dataset used for this analysis contains information about the sales of bikes in various regions around the world.

 ### Analysis :